A Model for Attribute Based Role-Role Assignment (ARRA): Mapping Prior RRA Models in ARRA

 \section{Mapping Prior RRA Models in ARRA}

 In this section, we demonstrate that ARRA can intuitively simulate the features of prior RRA models.
-In particular, we have developed concrete algorithms that can convert any instance of RRA97 and UARBAC's RRA into an equivalent ARRA instance.
-For each of these models, we first present an example instance followed by that instance's corresponding ARRA equivalent.
-Then finally, we present algorithms for each to show a programmable mapping procedure.
+In particular, we have developed concrete algorithms that can convert any instance of RRA97 and UARBAC's RRA into their corresponding equivalent ARRA instances.
+Due to space limitation, we have included explicit example instances for each of these prior models, their manual translation into corresponding ARRA instances, and detail description in as separate article~\cite{ninglekhu2017arra}